MariosChartsias/IndicesPrediction/README.md

 # Predicting OCEAN indeces with ML models

-This project is about to predict the indeces O,C,E,A,N of Big Five Personality Trais
+This project is about to predict the indices O,C,E,A,N of Big Five Personality Trais

 ## Content
 ### Custom genetic Algorythm